datastax/cpp-driver/docs/topics/README.md

 }
 ```

 To connect a session, a [`CassCluster`](http://datastax.github.io/cpp-driver/api/struct_cass_cluster/) object will need to be created and configured.
-The minimal configuration needed to connect a session is a single or multiple list of contact points.
+The minimal configuration needed to connect is a list of contact points.
 The contact points are used to initialize the driver and it will automatically discover the rest of the nodes in your cluster.

 **Perfomance Tip:** Include more than one contact point to be robust against node failures.